dmbarbour/glas/docs/GlasApps.md

 We might eventually pursue extensions for counters or [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and other specialized types.

 The API to access these can be specific to each type, e.g. `sys.db.var.get` and `sys.db.queue.write`.
 This allows suitable optimized methods for each use case.
-Essentially, every database key might be understood as mapping to one var, one queue, one bag, and any number of subdirectories.
+We could also allow the same key to be reused for a var, a queue, a bag, and a directory structure, implicitly selected based on the API used.

-In theory, we could add some access control to the database keys, e.g. restrict the key to read-only access to a specific variable.
-But I don't have a strong motive for this.
-Namespaces provide adequate access control within the application, and database keys will likely be ephemeral or even be treated as functional arguments (cannot be returned, but can be constructed locally via macros).
+For my vision of glas systems, I think it's best if database keys are *ephemeral*.
+That is, the databases will contain data but not contain references to other parts of the database.
+This restriction results in simpler schema, more explicit relationships and indexing, greater consistency between internal and external APIs, and pushes most abstraction into the namespace layer.

 Anyhow, the programming language should help automate the mapping of declared state to stable database keys and specific access methods.
 Key construction can be heavily optimized, e.g. a static in-memory key might reduce to a cached pointer under-the-hood.